springernature/frontend-toolkits/toolkits/nature/packages/nature-sort-by/README.md

 [![NPM version][badge-npm]][info-npm]

-A component for use on Nature product pages that allows a user to sort a list of content.
+The Nature Sort by component lets users change the order of a list of content items.
+For example, to sort search results by date or relevance.

 ## Installation